oscarh/camera-backup/README.md

 The system consists of:

 1. **Recording Services**: One systemd service per camera that runs FFmpeg with segment output
-2. **Upload Service**: Single service that monitors for completed segments and uploads to R2
+2. **Upload Service**: Single service that monitors for completed segments and uploads to S3-compatible storage
 3. **Configuration Management**: YAML-based configuration with service generation scripts

 ### File Structure